imankgoyal/NonDeepNetworks/imagenet/README.md

 ## Licenses

 ### Code
-The code here is licensed Apache 2.0.
+The code here is licensed BSD 3-Clause License.

 ## Acknowledgements
 Our work builds on and uses code from [timm](https://github.com/rwightman/pytorch-image-models).
 We'd like to thank the authors for making these libraries available.